mcdomx/monitor/README.rst

 Traffic Monitor
 ===============

-Project documentaton is available in a navigable format with API reference details at the project's Git Project Page: http://mcdomx.github.io/monitor/.
+Project documentation is available in a navigable format with API reference details at the project's Git Project Page: http://mcdomx.github.io/monitor/.

 The Traffic Monitor application will detect objects in a video feed and log, report and chart instances of objects that are recognized.
 A variety of objects can be selected for tracking as well as the source of the video stream.

 Although the application has been designed to accommodate custom object detection algorithms, a single OpenCV implementation of object detection is used with the default dataset of trained COCO objects.

+The application will forecast rates of detection based on historical data tracked in the application's database.
+Models are retrained daily and the model used to present forecasts can be changed by the user.

 .. figure:: images/all_services.png
   :figwidth: 600